 September 2013 – We (Fred, Lacey, and the baby) made a vision trip to London to get a picture of what God is doing in the UK and to clarify with GEM’s UK leadership where we can best be used to serve alongside God’s Body there.

 October 2013 – After the incredible blessing of our nearly-free trip to Fiji, which was affirming on so many levels, we return home and wrap up our season of counseling.
 We are cleared by our counselor and by GEM to officially begin working on MPD (ministry partner development).
-And after further discussion with UK field leader, Bryan Doyle, we are headed to the midlands region to work with Andy and Isobel Hodson.
+And after further discussion with UK field leader, we are headed to the midlands region to work with Andy and Isobel Hodson.

-November 2013 – We have officially begun setting appointments with people to discuss our plans and build our team of prayer supporters, financial investors, time givers (people who want to come serve at some point in some way), and connectors (people who connect us with others who may with to partner with us in any way).
-It will take us a while to meet with everyone, but we’re excited to spend the time (in person, by phone, or by Skype) with people and share what God’s up to.
+November 2013 – We have officially begun setting appointments with people to discuss our plans and build our team of prayer supporters, financial investors, time givers (people who want to come serve at some point in some way), and connectors (people who connect us with others who may wish to partner with us in any way).
+It will take us a while to with everyone, but we’re excited to spend the time (in person, by phone, or by Skype) with people and share what God’s up to.
 The holidays have made the start pretty slow-going, but people are saying they are interested in learning more in the new year.

 January 2014 – We are slowly but surely building our funding base.
 We are somewhere around 2% in the funding and realizing just what a huge “Goliath-sized” challenge it will be for us to actually make it to the UK by August.
-But God does those kinds of miracles sometimes, so we are living in that faith-filled, “dynamic tension” space between being totally open for Him to redirect and show us if His timing is different, while also holding on to hope that perhaps He might step in with some major miracles to still make August work.
+But God does those kinds of miracles sometimes, so we are living in that faith-filled, “dynamic tension” space between being totally open for Him to redirect and show us if His timing different, while also holding on to hope that perhaps He might step in with some major miracles to still make August work.
 We are also praying through and seeking His daily direction on where to invest our efforts, since there are so many moving parts to this coming together.
 Between the support-raising, the funding development through business, and the selling off of a majority of our possessions – on top of just day to day life as a family of 7 – we find ourselves having to cling to and rest in Him, doing what we can do each day, and trusting Him to work it all out.
 Click here for a recent related blog post.

 February 2014 – We learn that prefield training runs once a quarter, with the next dates starting April 13, July 6, or Sept 14th.
 Still holding out hope for miraculously getting to the UK in August, but also hoping to let the kids enjoy their month of summer camp in July with Baba and Grandma before we move away for 2-4 years (or more), we are feeling led to put out a ‘fleece’ of sorts for the April training dates.
 After praying about it for a week, we decide on the last day of February to use the leverage of technology and social media (which I’ve learned a lot about through business) to create a video and Facebook group so we can get the message out to our potential partners more quickly and easily, asking them to please prayerfully consider letting us know by March 8th, if at all possible, if/how they may be led to partner so that we have some direction on whether we are able to miraculously head to pre-field training in April or not.
 At this point, we sense that the $55K launch fund (which pays for training both pre-field and when we land in the UK, plus relocation costs) will need to be entirely raised through generous donations, and for our monthly support base, we have a vision to reach 50% via traditional support raising and see the remaining 50% provided through my online business.